 The Corporation has financial liabilities in its power operating segments and at corporate.
-Refer to notes 15 accounts payable and other liabilities and 17 long-term debt for further details on financial liabilities.
+Refer to notes 14 and 16 for further details on financial liabilities.
 These financial liabilities contain a number of standard financial and other covenants.

 Failure to comply with terms and covenants of the Corporation's credit agreements could result in a default, which, if not cured or waived, could result in accelerated repayment or the suspension of preferred dividends.